Sometimes, if there are concerns about a child’s welfare, we may need to share information and work in partnership with other agencies.

 Definition of Safeguarding

-“Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.“ KCSIE
+“Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.“ KCSIE

 Safeguarding is what we do for all children and young people to keep them safe whilst in our care.
 Child protection describes the policy and procedures specifically for those young people who are at risk of serious harm or have been seriously harmed.

 Stowlawn Primary School Commitment to Safeguarding and Child Protection

 At Stowlawn Primary School we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.